codilation/generator/README.md

 # Codilate
-Generates a workflow via CLI
+Codilate generates a new install of a workflow or framework from your terminal.